openego/eTraGo/doc/index.rst

 The focus of optimization are flexibility options with a special focus on energy storages.
 Grid expansion measures are not part of this tool and will be instead part of 'eGo' https://github.com/openego/eGo

-.. warning:: Note, eTraGo is still under constraction
+.. warning:: Note, eTraGo and especially its documentation is still in heavy development.